 Auto-Size Costume(s) for Multiple Classes

-You can auto-size costumes in multiple classes at once from the Modules (menu) > Costume Management with the Auto-Size Costumes (left menu) option.
-Use the criteria to select the classes that you are looking to automatically size costumes for by filtering by: session, classes, instructor(s), or vendor(s).
+You can auto-size costumes in multiple classes at once from the Classes (menu) > Costume Management with the Auto-Size Costumes (left menu) option.
+Use the criteria to select the classes that you are looking to automatically size costumes for by filtering by session, classes, instructor(s), or vendor(s).

 You are given the option of overriding all existing costume sizes and updating them with the new auto-size information.

 Girth sizes CAN overlap in a size chart.
 If girth sizes overlap, Jackrabbit's auto-size feature selects the first size that matches.

 Many costume companies overlap girth sizes.
 When the auto-size feature in Jackrabbit is used and a student's girth falls into two size ranges, Jackrabbit will select the first size it detects.
 One way to avoid this is to adjust girth ranges based on your organization's knowledge of specific costume companies.
 Rather than create size charts for the vendor in Jackrabbit that overlap, an organization may adjust the girth ranges based on their knowledge of the way the costume company sizes.